binaryphile/sorta/README.md

 Basically, Sorta is about controlling your variable namespace as much as possible.
 These features are designed to help you do that.

 Requires Bash 4.2 or higher.
+Use of the `deref` type requires Bash 4.3.

 So Bash (hereafter, "bash") has an interesting way of passing variables.
 Since it has to pass things to commands, which only take strings, it has